sakaisha/Portfolio-Connect-4/README.md

 - Win detection for horizontal, vertical, and diagonal lines
 - High score management
 - Option to restart or exit the game
+- Main menu with options to start a new game, view high scores, or exit

 ## Files